top of page

-Magnetics is the science that encompasses the technologies behind the electrification of the modern world, and which are, and will be, the answer to climate change.
+Magnetics is the science and technologies behind the electrification of the modern world,

-Electric cars, fusion reactors, wind turbines, electric aircraft and much, much more, are all parts of this set of solutions.
+and much, much more, are all parts of this set of solutions.

 • magnetic map •